 Keep in mind, that a business plan does not have to be perfect, simply setting some objectives and goals is the first step for being successful in the car wash industry.
 I’ll outline a few things that I’ve found helpful for rookies just getting started.

 Before you begin creating an actionable plan, there are a few different business models to choose from when it comes to car washes.
-Keep in mind, not all of them may be practical for you, it all depends on the market you are targeted (and where you live).
+Keep in mind, not all of these business models may be practical for you, it depends on the market you are targeting (and where you live).

 I’m going to focus on two models that make the most sense for beginners: The Mobile Car Wash model and the Hand As you grow, you can certainly invest in automatic car washes with bays, but these business models are great for beginners not looking to invest more than a couple thousand dollars.

 This model is one of the most practical for beginners since it requires minimal overhead and really expands your reach.
 Being able to get the word out that you exist is the main challenge for any operation that relies heavily on relationships with auto owners and referrals.